-If you are person to whom an appropriate disclosure of public interest information is made, then you should consider seeking the advice of an LSA responsible officer immediately.
-Your legal obligations will be numerous and complicated, and the LSA responsible officer will be able to assist you.
+If you are person to whom an appropriate disclosure of public interest information is made, then you should consider seeking the advice of an LSA Responsible Officers immediately.
+Your legal obligations will be numerous and complicated, and the LSA Responsible Officers will be able to assist you.